benjamintanweihao/YOLOv3/README.md

 - [X] Non-Maximal Supression
 - [X] Colorful boxes with labels and scores
 - [X] Test out on a Webcam
+- [ ] Instructions for running the project
 - [ ] Check dependencies

 # TODO